About nappy rash

 Does your child need to see a doctor about nappy rash?

-- blisters, crusts or pimples appear
+- has blisters, crusts or pimples

-- your child is upset and isn’t sleeping
+- is upset and isn’t sleeping

-- your child has an unexplained fever
+- has an unexplained fever

-- the rash is spreading
+- has nappy rash that’s spreading

 Diagnosing nappy rash